Library Book Security Systems | Prevent Book Theft

 If a library wants to switch to RFID in the future but does not want to transfer the entire collection in one go, a hybrid technology can be ideal.

-EM technology offers unique security for two reasons: (1) the EM labels are invisible, they are hidden in the spine of a book or between the pages, and (2) it is almost impossible to shield the signal from the EM labels.
-Because of the fact that EM labels are so difficult to shield and difficult to remove, conventional shoplifting- and shielding methods as described above cannot be used to steal items.
+EM library security systems offer unique security for two reasons: (1) the EM labels are invisible and fit your library aesthetic, they are hidden in the spine of a book or between the pages, and (2) it is almost impossible to shield the signal from the EM labels.
+Because EM labels are so difficult to shield and difficult to remove, conventional theft and shielding methods as described above cannot be used to steal items.

 The gates are suitable for multiple installations because they are easy to interconnect without interfering to each other.
 One practical option is the integrated customer counter and the possibility to read data locally and/or collect data (such as number of visitors and alarms) in the cloud.